carpentries-incubator/SDC-EEGLAB/_episodes/02-intro_Matlab.md

 ~~~
 {: .source}

-EEGLAB has a Graphical User Interface (GUI) so we will be able to a lot of the processing by clicking in menus and interacting with figures, but we will also learn how to take advantage of EEGLAB's integration with the command line interface to work more efficiently and reliably.
+EEGLAB has a Graphical User Interface (GUI) so we will be able to do a lot of the processing by clicking in menus and interacting with figures, but we will also learn how to take advantage of EEGLAB's integration with the command line interface to work more efficiently and reliably.

 ![eeglab gui]({{ page.root }}/fig/eeglab_gui.png)

 #### **Setting some EEGLAB options so it behaves similarly for everyone**

 Now that we all have EEGLAB running in Matlab on our computers let's set a couple options to make sure that the software behaves similarly for all of us.
-Select "Memory and other options" from the EEGLAB "File" menu and adjust the settings as illustrated below.
+Select "Preferences" from the EEGLAB "File" menu and adjust the settings as illustrated below.

 ![memory options menu]({{ page.root }}/fig/eeglab_memopt_menu_crop.png)